 - Under Title please include a short descriptive phrase about the link.

-- Once you have finished adding information for your link, click Insert.
+- Once you have finished adding information for your link, click OK.

 - When you have finished editing your page, save and publish.
 If you experience rendering problems visit Why aren't my edits taking effect on the live page?.